esciencecenter-digital-skills/workshop-metadata/ds-rpackaging/setup.md

 will have a toy project to use if you are unable to.
 Packages are based around functions, so it is important that you know how to write functions, and that at least a single function is present in your script.

-Please contact us in advance if you are experiencing problems.